 Elizabeth Stitch Crochet Hat Pattern

 You may have noticed lately that I’ve really fallen in love with the Elizabeth stitch…maybe it’s because it’s just so easy to crochet.
-Not only that, it also looks great!
+Not only that, but it also looks great!

 After I created the pattern for the Elizabeth Stitch Fingerless Gloves (which has quickly become one of the top crochet patterns on Dabbles and Babbles), my daughter Noelle ask me if I could make a pair of gloves for her as well as a hat to go with it.
 I’m always up for a challenge so I decided to give it a try and voila, the Elizabeth Stitch crochet hat was born.